gpuwangge/OpenCLLab/README.md

 (use cmake --version to check setup)
 sudo apt install g++
 ### Build the Project on WSL
-- Copy the project folder into the WSL file system
+- Copy the project folder into the WSL file system (for once)
+- Open VS Code and connect to WSL, open the correct folder
-- Install and load OpenCL for Linux x86-64
+- In Open VS terminal, install and load OpenCL for Linux x86-64 (for once)
 sudo apt install opencl-headers ocl-icd-opencl-dev -y
-- Change CMakelists.txt
+- Change CMakelists.txt (for once)
 remove the two lines that set compilers (Linux VS Code will call default gcc/g++ compilers)
 To find OpenCL lib, add these:
 find_package(OpenCL REQUIRED)
 link_libraries(OpenCL::OpenCL)
-(OpenCL is found here: \usr\lib\x86_64-linux-gnu\libOpenCL.so)
+(OpenCL is found here: \usr\lib\x86_64-linux-gnu\libOpenCL.so) -mkdir build; cd build; cmake ..; make
-- Open VS Code and connect to WSL, open the correct folder, then cmake .. and make
-- You may need change "\\\\" into "/" if your code has such
+- You may need change "\\\\" into "/" if your code has such (for once)
 ### Other Useful Hints
 - To check WSL version(in Windows PowerShell):
 wsl --list --verbose